 In Visual Studio 2022, Azure Functions Core Tools, necessary for developing Azure Functions, are available by adding the Azure Cloud Tool in the installation process of VS. But if you’re not using Visual Studio to create an Azure Functions project, you will need to have Azure Functions Core Tools installed.
 They include the commands to create functions, deploy function projects and connect to Azure.

-Furthermore, Azure Functions are interlocked with Azure Storage services.
-To be able to run functions, we have to provide a general-purpose Azure Storage account that will keep track of function execution state and triggers.
+Furthermore, Azure Functions interlock with Azure Storage services.
+To run functions, we have to provide a general-purpose Azure Storage account that will keep track of function execution state and triggers.
 However, if we want to run them locally, without specifying a storage account, the Azure storage emulator will be used.
-The emulator is included in VS22 by default, so there’s no need to install it separately.
-For exploring storage account data, we can use the Azure Storage Explorer.
+The emulator is included in VS22 by default, so installing it separately is unnecessary.
+To explore storage account data, we can use the Azure Storage Explorer.

-There are two ways of creating Azure functions, through your IDE or through the Command Prompt.
+There are two ways of creating Azure functions: through your IDE or the Command Prompt.
 In this article, we are going with the latter.
-To create an Azure Functions project, we can run the command through the terminal window or the Command Prompt.
-Navigate to the desired folder and run the following command, you can obviously give it any name you want:
+We can run the command through the terminal window or the Command Prompt to create an Azure Functions project.
+Navigate to the desired folder and run the following command.
+You can give it any name you want:

 func init ProjectName